ezpaarse-project/ezpaarse/doc/development/tools.md

 ## logfaker

-Generate an output stream matching with log lines of a platform on stdout.
+Generates an output stream matching with log lines of a platform on stdout.

 Example:
 ```bash